veenida/Fake-News-Detection-/Project Management Plan/A-Project Summary.md

 3. MUHAMMAD HAZIQ ISKANDAR BIN HANIZAL  B032010443<br>

 **Objectives:**
-To develop an artificial intelligence system that are able to detect Malaysia car number plate To develop a system that are able to recognize the character of the car number plate To develop an application programming interface (API) for the future ease of use as the integration module
+-To develop an artificial intelligence system that are able to detect Malaysia car number plate -To develop a system that are able to recognize the character of the car number plate -To develop an application programming interface (API) for the future ease of use as the integration module